Blogs related to flying my paraglider, walking, cycling, skiing, being in France.

 The Pau Grand Prix

-We've seen all the preparations - signs, fencing, guard-rails and diversions - for the last 6 weeks or so and, finally, the Pau Grand Prix was held this weekend.
+We've seen all the preparations - signs, fencing, guard-rails and diversions - for the last 6 weeks or so and, finally, the Pau Grand Prixwas held this weekend.
 The race is held on a very narrow, twisting street circuit and overtaking is very difficult (in fact, almost impossible in modern racing cars); the circuit is very like Monaco's, but actually narrower.
 The race has been held since 1930 and this was the 77th edition; previous winners include Jim Clark.
 Now, it's a Formula 3 race and the highlight of a whole weekend of racing for different types of cars.

 Formula 4 race

 I went and saw a few of the races on the Saturday, including the 1st of 3 F3 races over the weekend.
 It's very impressive for a number of reasons.
 First, there are a lot of logistical challenges - e.g. the circuit is 2.7 km long and has to be protected by twin layers of fencing.
 Second, all motor racing involves accidents and, on such a narrow circuit, they have to be dealt with very efficiently; generally the damaged car is retrieved by one of the strategically placed huge cranes as the safety car neutralizes the race for a lap or two, before racing resumes.
 Third, the circuit is obviously a huge driving challenge; you wouldn't be allowed to design a modern circuit with so many blind bends, undulations and kerbs and with such a narrow track.
 For the drivers, it must be a pretty high pressure event, especially when they have 3 races over a single weekend.
+But, in terms of a racing spectacle, it's spoiled by the virtual impossibility of overtaking.
+The race is won or lost in qualifying and at the race-start.
+This doesn't take anything away from the event's challenge or the skill of the drivers, but it certainly reduces the spectacle.
+Some pics.

 No comments: